Twin Bridges, California: Demographics

-The population is 99% white; 1% Hispanic; 50% male, 50% female.
+The population is 99% white, 1% Hispanic, 50% male, and 50% female.
 The average household size is 2, and the average family size is 2.2.
 There are 125 housing units which are largely unoccupied vacation homes.
 100% of the population speaks the English language.

 Climate

 Twin Bridges has a dry-summer continental climate (Köppen climate classification Dsb) characterized by warm, dry summers, and cold, extremely snowy winters.